As a brand owner, you’re always on the lookout for ways to elevate your online presence through various marketing efforts.

 Author’s Note: What many ecommerce brands do is collect their UGC – such as unboxing videos – and use them in paid ads campaigns.
 It’s a great way to promote your brand’s credibility to even more people.

 Type #3: Testimonials

 The next type of content we’re going to cover is testimonials.

-If there’s one thing that’ll make even the most skeptical buyers choose you, it has the be customer reviews.
+If there’s one thing that’ll make even the most skeptical buyers choose you, it has to be customer reviews.

 Whether they’re third-party reviews on Yelp, your Facebook page, or Google, or direct reviews on your website; having your customers express how they feel about you is an excellent way to gain trust!

-What’s more, it can potentially provide you with some room for improvement; after all, they say that the customer is always right, don’t they?
+What’s more, it can potentially provide you with some incentive for improvement; after all, they say that the customer is always right, don’t they?

 What many brands do is encourage their users to publish their feedback by incentivizing them with gift cards, free trials, and more.

 If you want our opinion, we recommend you follow the same tactic.